 Although one could say that Rome conquered Babylon,[7] it cannot be argued that Rome crushed Persia.
 The Persian Empire (called the Parthian and Sasanian Empires during this period) was the major enemy of Rome.
 Although the Romans tried desperately to conquer Persia, they never did.[8]

-Third, Leon Wood argues that the “fourth kingdom must be Rome, for it succeeded Greece.”[11]
-This is a good point but Daniel 2:40 is clear that the fourth kingdom would crush the first three and Rome never did that.
+Third, Wood argues that the “fourth kingdom must be Rome, for it succeeded Greece.”[11]
+This is a good point, but Daniel 2:40 is clear that the fourth kingdom would crush the first three, and Rome never did that.
 Remember that Persia continued to exist alongside the Roman Empire.
 It can also be argued that the Islamic Empire succeeded the first three kingdoms since Islam was the government that finally overthrew the Persians in the mid-seventh century and even went on to conquer Greece centuries later (I will speak more about Wood’s argument in the next section).

 The Division of the Legs of Iron

-However, there is a huge problem with this kind of thinking.
-The two legs of iron emerge from the two thighs which in themselves extend from the belly.
+However, there is a problem with this kind of thinking.
+The two legs of iron emerge from the two thighs, which in themselves extend from the belly.
 Remember that it is the Greek Empire that is divided between the belly and thighs.
 This indicates two periods in the history of the Greek Empire.

-The kingdom of iron will come out of the two divisions of the Greek Empire,[17] and the feet and toes will emerge out of the kingdom of iron.
-This seems to indicate that five of the ten kings will emerge from the western part of Alexander’s empire while the other five will come out of the eastern part.
+The kingdom of iron will come out of the two divisions of the Greek Empire,[16] and the feet and toes will emerge out of the kingdom of iron.
+This may indicate that five of the ten kings will emerge from the western part of Alexander’s empire, while the other five will come from the eastern part.
 The ten kings of the feet of the statue reappear in Daniel 7:7, 20; and Revelation 13:1; 17:12-14.
 Revelation 16:12 tells us about how the Euphrates River will dry up so that the kings of the East can come westward to Armageddon (v.
 16).
 The context seems to point to the kings of the East being identified with the kings that emerge from the Beast.
+Daniel 2 seems to point to the fact that the kingdom of iron will emerge in the same area as the Ptolemies and Seleucids.

 What do you think?
 Is this different from what you normally thought about Daniel 2 and the Antichrist?
 Do you agree with it?

 [2] John Walvoord.
 Daniel: The Key to Prophetic Revelation (Chicago: Moody Press, 1971).
 66. John C. Whitcomb.
 Daniel.
 Everyman’s Bible Commentary (Chicago: Moody Publishers, 1985).
 45. Leon Wood.
 A Commentary on Daniel (Grand Rapids: Zondervan, 1973).
 68. John MacArthur.
 The MacArthur Bible Commentary (Nashville: Thomas Nelson, 2005).
 951-952.
 David R. Reagan.
-“Daniel: His End Time Prophecies.” http://www.lamblion.com/articles/articles_general8.php.
-Accessed January 21, 2014.
+DanielHis End Time Prophecies.” http://www.lamblion.com/articles/articles_general8.phpAccessed January 21, 2014.
 Sinclair B. Ferguson.
 Daniel.
 In the “New Bible Commentary.”
 Ed.
 D.A.
 Carson, R.T.
 France, J.A.
 Motyer, and G.J.
 Wenham.
 (Downers Grove: IVP Academic, 1994).
 750.

 [3] Walvoord says that it is “obvious that they represent Rome (p.
 68).
 See also Wood, 68.
 Whitcomb, 46.
 MacArthur, 951-952.
 Reagan.
 Sinclair, 750.